rachelesmee/website/foss4guk2019/live_streaming.md

 ---
 <h2 style="margin-top:0;">Live Streaming</h2>

 All our talks will be streamed live on YouTube so you can catch all the action from anywhere in the world.

-The links to both streams will be made **available soon**, so watch this space.
+The links to both streams will appear on our **[Youtube Channel](https://www.youtube.com/channel/UCg0wX857AHUGM3qCzR6PcwQ "FOSS4GUK 2019 Youtube Channel"){:target="_blank"}**.

 This is a fantastic opportunity to see a large range of excellent talks, made freely available to anyone.
 Please share this chance with as many people on possible!
 We're using the hashtag **#foss4guk2019** across social media...